Hypothyroidism in the Newborn

 The most common cause of hypothyroidism in the newborn is

 Initially, the newborn may have no symptoms of hypothyroidism.
 Later, if the underlying cause of hypothyroidism is not identified and hypothyroidism remains undiagnosed or untreated, development of the central nervous system is slowed.
 The newborn may become sluggish (lethargic) and have a poor appetite, yellowing of the skin (jaundice), low muscle tone, constipation, large fontanelles, a hoarse cry, low heart rate, and a bulging of the abdominal contents at the bellybutton (called an umbilical hernia).
-Rarely, a delay in diagnosis and treatment of severe hypothyroidism causes delayed development, intellectual disability, and short stature.
+If the newborn has an enlarged thyroid gland (congenital goiter), the gland may press against the windpipe and interfere with breathing at birth.
+A delay in the diagnosis and treatment of severe hypothyroidism causes intellectual disability and short stature.
 Eventually, the infant may develop dry, cool, mottled skin, coarse facial features (such as a flat, broad nasal bridge and a puffy face), and a slightly open mouth with an enlarged tongue.

 Because early treatment can prevent intellectual disability, all newborns receive a routine screening blood test in the hospital after birth to evaluate thyroid function.